 The Accidental Death and Dismemberment (AD&D) Insurance Plan provides benefits to participating judges for loss of life, loss of specified body parts, or loss of use of specified body parts that occur as the result of an accident.
-Coverage is in effect at all times, both on and off the job.
+Coverage is always in effect, both on and off the job.